SuperOfficeDocs/superoffice-docs/docs/database/tables/addressformat.md

 ---
-uid: addressformat
+uid: table-addressformat
 title: addressformat table
 description: Address formats for GUI and labels.
 See more information: Addressformat on http://techdoc.superoffice.com so.generated: true
 keywords:
   - "database"
-  - "addressformat"
+  - "AddressFormat"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# AddressFormat Table (57)
+# addressformat Table (57)

 ## Fields